(originally published in 2009)

 Regarding our mutual admiration society…I must say that I have always felt the love coming back to me and without getting icky I’ve always felt a kindred spirit in you.

 KM: Most sophisticated person you know?!
 I feel blessed to hear that from you - I always feel the mutual admiration both ways.
-So - I know you look to Basquait (is that spelled correct?) as precedence to describe your work, but are there other influences or artist movements that you consider yourself a movement of?
+So onto this interview - I know you look to Basquait as precedence to describe your work, but are there other influences or artist movements that you consider yourself a movement of?
 Some may compare your work to be Warhol-esque or your usage of colour to Matisse-like - how do you respond to this?

 IG: Truth be told it wasn’t until my work starting showing up on-line that I heard the phrase ‘pop-art’ associated with it.
 I never ever heard it before that.
 I understand it of course; there is a similar iconographic overtone to the work.
 As long as people see my work, they could say that it reminds them of Mad Magazine…in fact, that would be kind of cool.
 But to answer your question…the truth is that it’s all of those things you said.
 I love Basquiat and I love Warhol and the way the fauve’s used colour and the Sistine Chapel…but I also love comic books and cereal boxes and candy wrappers and James Bond movies and Star Wars.
 I would never compare myself to a genius like Matisse but I’m not trying to ape fauve colours, really if anything, I want my paintings to look like a Duran Duran video.

-KM: I know this is cliché, but what influences your content and subject matter... besides me of course ;)
+KM: I know this is cliché, but what influences your content and subject matter?

 IG: Besides you?
 I explore very similar themes in a lot of my work.
 Dysfunction and perversion feature prominently.
 (Laughs)

-KM: You are probably the most interesting and intellectually-swaggered (ok, I just made this word up, but im the queen of that) person in my list of people I love.
+KM: You are probably the most interesting and 'intellectually-swaggered' person in my list of people I love.
 Does this surprise you?

 IG: I love being told I am intellectually swaggered – coming from you – that’s high praise indeed as you aint no 98 pound weakling yourself.

-KM: Aside from being a brilliant painter, you’re a writer.
+KM: Aside from being a insightful and hugely talented painter, you’re a writer.
 Is this still a passion?

 IG: Absolutely it is.
 In fact I write all the time.
 I write a blog with a couple of other guys, under a pseudonym, where I post nearly twice a week.